legalian/legalian.github.io/_posts/2018-08-13-understanding-rubiks-puzzles.md

 </p>
 ![figure 2]({{"/assets/puzzle/chapter1/figure2.png"|absolute_url}})
 <p>
 Third, some puzzles are ‘deep cut’ and some are ‘shallow cut’.
 Each face, edge, or vertex that can be twisted has a ‘cutting plane’, or a plane that divides the puzzle into a turning and not-turning region.
 Increasing the depth of the cutting plane on the puzzle often increases the challenge because deeper cuts produce pieces that can be moved by many different turns.
+Also, puzzles can be ‘high order’, which means they have multiple parallel cutting planes, such as a 4x4 or 5x5 rubik’s cube as opposed to a 3x3 rubik’s cube.
 </p>
 ![figure 3]({{"/assets/puzzle/chapter1/figure3.png"|absolute_url}})
 <p>